 - 1/2 cup salted butter, melted

 - 2 large eggs, lightly beaten

-- 24 Dark Chocolate Hershey's Kisses (any variety of Hershey's Kisses can be substituted)
+- 24 dark chocolate kisses (any variety of chocolate kisses may be substituted)

-- Preheat oven to 350°F and line mini-muffin pan with paper liners.
+- Preheat oven to 350-degrees F and line mini-muffin pan with paper liners (makes 24).

 - In a large bowl, whisk together pecan meal, coconut flour, baking powder, brown sugar and shredded coconut.

 - Add butter, vanilla, and beaten eggs; combine well.

 - Spoon batter evenly into 24 lined mini-muffin cups.
 Gently pressed batter downed into the cups a bit, not much, just a little.

 - Gently press a chocolate kiss upside down into each batter filled mini-muffin cup.